YT50/YT50/README.md

 <p>
 &nbsp;

-👉　I have a master's degree in <strong> Linguistics (Socio-linguistics) </strong> from University of Strasbourg.<br>
+  ✔️ I am a linguist with a bachelor's degree in Linguistics from Tokyo University of Foreign Studies (Japan) <br> & a master's degree in <strong> Linguistics (Socio-linguistics) </strong> from University of Strasbourg (France).<br>
+&nbsp;

-👉　I worked on data analytics projects with BI tools as a Marketing Specialist at a Japanese electronics company.
+  ✔️ After graduating from university, I worked on data analytics projects using BI tools as a Marketing Specialist at a Japanese electronics company.
+This experience 🌟 SPARKED 🌟 my interest in data science and coding!
+I joined a coding bootcamp to sharpen my coding skills and apply them in practice.  <br>
+&nbsp;

-🌱　Now I'm looking to pursue a career as Data Scientist / Data Engineer.  <br>
+✔️ Now I'm looking to pursue a career as Data Scientist / Data Engineer!
-:de:
+&nbsp;

+✔️ I speak English (professional), German (professional C1-level), French (professional C2-level), Japanese (native), and Python 😄 <br>

 </p>

 <!--